noahbuscher/inspire/README.md

 * [CSS-Tricks](http://css-tricks.com/) - Awesome blog on anything and everything related to CSS.
 * [Codrops](http://tympanus.net/codrops/) - Great collection of design techniques for modern web developmers and designers.
 * [Insert HTML](http://www.inserthtml.com/) - A blog covering current and upcoming techniques and technologies for web developers.
+* [1stWebDesign](http://www.1stwebdesigner.com/blog/) - A good, simple blog on web development and design.
+* [Codrops](http://tympanus.net/codrops/) - A nice, clean blog on creating the web.